 We also attempted to coat transparent conductive oxides, e.g, tin (Sn) doped indium oxide (ITO) [23], zinc (Zn) and Al doped indium oxide (IZAO) [24], and Sn, Zn and Al doped indium oxide (IZATO) [25] on 3D printed targets using DC sputtering (see, e.g, Fig. 5 (c)).
-The primary advantage of using transparent conductive oxide coatings over metallic coatings is their high transparency which does not significantly impact the underlying optical properties [26] of the 3D targets.
+The primary advantage of using transparent conductive oxide coatings over metallic coatings is their high transparency which preserves the underlying optical properties [26] of the 3D targets.
 This way, the same target can potentially be used for optical and capacitive readers.
 However, the wear and tear (abrasion resistance) of conductive oxide coatings was found to be inadequate for repeatable evaluation of capacitive readers over time.
 In our tests, the coatings were found to wear out after taking about five to ten impressions of the coated targets with capacitive readers.

-We hypothesized that the low abrasion resistance of conductive oxide coatings is due to the low receptivity of the 3D target surface to conductive oxide coatings.
+We formulated the following hypothesis for the low abrasion resistance of conductive oxide coatings - low receptivity of the 3D target surface to conductive oxide coatings.
 To address this issue, two possible alternatives were explored: (i) plasma pretreatment before sputtering and (ii) heat curing post-treatment after sputtering.
 Pre-treatment of the 3D target surface with high energy plasma for a short duration of time before sputtering ITO was found to impact the calibration patterns etched on the 3D surface.
 High temperature annealing, post DC sputtering, to cure the coating physically deformed the target because the 3D printing materials were found to be sensitive to high temperatures ( $\geq 60^{\circ}$ C).
 Further investigation is required to identify a procedure to ensure abrasion resistance of transparent conductive oxide coatings.

 We also experimented with the application of a thin layer (50 nm) of PEDOT:PSS colloidal solution on a 3D target using spin coating (at 2000 rpm).
 However, (i) the coating was nonuniform and (ii) the conductivity of the coated target was inadequate for registration on capacitive readers.
-Exploration of methods to improve the conductivity of PEDOT:PSS solution
+Exploration of methods to improve the conductivity of PEDOT:PSS solution by doping it with solvents, e.g, DMSO (e.g., [27], [28]) before its application on 3D targets will be done in future.